-Connect powered speakers to your sound cards' outputs where you have routed each of the pairs of channels.
-The left channel of the Center/LFE pair is the center channel; the right channel is the LFE channel.
-Connect your sound cards' outputs to the appropriate inputs on a 6-channel amplifier/home theater receiver.
-Connect front, rear, center, and LFE speakers to the amplifier.

-The audio cables you'll need will depend on your specific hardware.
+- Connect powered speakers to your sound cards' outputs where you have routed each of the pairs of channels.
+The left channel of the Center/LFE pair is the center channel; the right channel is the LFE channel. - Connect your sound cards' outputs to the appropriate inputs on a 6-channel amplifier/home theater receiver.
+Connect front, rear, center, and LFE speakers to the amplifier. - A Multiple sound card setups may not work with ASIO drivers.
+You can only use a single ASIO driver at a time, and some ASIO drivers can conflict with other audio driver models (such as WDM and wave drivers). - The audio cables you'll need will depend on your specific hardware.
 For a typical application, you'll need three cables: each will have a 3.5 mm stereo plug on one end and dual RCA connectors on the other.